 - FLW College Fishing tournaments are FREE with no entry fees (Participating anglers must be FLW members - $45 annually).

 - Every tournament will be live online at FLWOutdoors.com and the National Championship will be broadcast nationwide on the NBC Sports Network.

 - Participation is open to men and women who are full-time registered students, and prior fishing experience is not necessary (You want to attract all anglers, not just the most experienced).

 - Your contact information.

-- Registering at CollegeFishing.com will connect you to other students on your campus who are interested in joining a fishing club.
+- Register at FLWOutdoors.com.
+This will connect you to other students on your campus who are interested in joining a fishing club.

 Step 3: Meet with Campus Recreation or Student Affairs